reinhart1010/nix/docs/en/common/astronomer.md

 ---
 # astronomer

-Tool that detects illegitimate stars from bot accounts on GitHub projects.
+Detect illegitimate stars from bot accounts on GitHub projects.
 More information: <https://github.com/Ullaakut/astronomer>.

 - Scan a repository: